 It’s not just physical light that is a trend; lighter-weight material gives garage doors a modern, sleek look without the weight of wood, steel or glass.
 These materials are good-looking substitutes and practical, inexpensive choices.
 They require little maintenance and ease wear-and-tear on parts.
 Try:

 - Aluminum instead of steel

 - Fiberglass instead of wood

-Convenience and user-friendliness are two concepts driving many tech-based improvements to our daily routines, including how to enter and secure your home.
-Smart phones, for example, can open and close garage doors, reveal their current position and cite the person who last opened them.
+Convenience and user-friendliness are two concepts driving many tech-based improvements in our daily routines, including how to enter and secure your home.
+Smartphones, for example, can open and close garage doors, reveal their current position and cite the person who last opened them.

 Other options are well on their way to being adopted, including parking guides, which use lasers to illustrate your path in and out of the garage.
 People prone to grazing walls and dinging cars will appreciate this feature, which cuts down on potential damage.